mdhiggins/PlexAutoSkip/README.md

 Currently I would recommend rolling back to Plex Desktop Client **Plex-1.41.0.2876-e960c9ca** or Plex Server **Plex-1.27.2.5929-a806c5905** which still includes **Plex Web 4.76.1**.
 If you access the web player via plex.tv/web this will be a newer version of the web player which will not support "advertise as player", you'll need to access the web client from the local plex server address (localhost:32400/web).

-You can disable the auto update feature of the Plex Desktop Client by accessing the `plex.ini` file in `C:\Users\<username>\AppData\Local\Plex` and adding the line below to the debug section
+You can disable the auto update feature of the Plex Desktop Client by accessing the `plex.ini` file in `C:\Users\<username>\AppData\Local\Plex` and adding the disableUpdater line to the debug section

 ```ini
 [debug]